-As at September 30, 2021, the Company is a junior exploration company engaged in the acquisition, exploration and development of mineral properties in Greenland.
-Hudson is listed on the TSX Venture Exchange and holds a 100% interest in the Nukittooq niobium - tantalum ("Nb-Ta") ("Nukittooq Nb-Ta") project and the advanced Sarfartoq rare earth element ("REE") project.
-The Company also has a minority interest in Hudson Greenland A/S which owns the pre-commercial production White Mountain anorthosite mine (the "White Mountain" or "Qaqortorsuaq" in Greenlandic) located on its Naajat anorthosite 30 year exploitation license.
+As at December 31, 2022, the Company is a junior exploration company engaged in the acquisition, exploration and development of mineral properties in Greenland.
+Hudson is listed on the TSX Venture Exchange and has three primary mineral assets in Greenland; the Nukittooq niobium - tantalum ("Nb-Ta") ("Nukittooq Nb-Ta") project and the advanced ST1 rare earth element ("REE") project, both located on the Company's 100% held Sarfartoq Exploration License.
+In 2021 the Company acquired a 100% interest in an anorthosite project close to the capital city of Nuuk.
+The Company hopes to commence exploration activities on this project in 2022.

+The Company also has a minority interest (31.1%) in Hudson Greenland A/S which owns the pre-commercial production White Mountain anorthosite mine (the "White Mountain" or "Qaqortorsuaq" in Greenlandic) located on its Naajat anorthosite exploitation license.
+The exploitation license was granted for 30 years with a 20-year extension allowable.

 Hudson is focusing on being a leader in the production and development of green mineral products and technologies while protecting the environment and respecting the communities where it operates.
+The

-The Company developed and brought into production the White Mountain mine and ensured that no chemicals or even water are used in its operation.
+Company developed and brought into production the White Mountain mine and ensured that no chemicals or even water are used in its operation.
 The products that will be made from the White Mountain anorthosite will help reduce global CO2 levels and create more energy efficient products while producing less waste.
 The rare earth elements and niobium-tantalum deposits located on the Sarfartoq license are critical to the development of the green economy in reducing energy consumption and increasing efficiencies.
 The dramatic increase in demand for electric vehicles ("EV's") and sustainable energy (wind power and energy storage) has significantly increased the demand for REE's with an emphasis on permanent magnet motors in EV's and wind turbines.